MSc Environmental Engineering and Sustainable Infrastructure

 Environmental Engineering and Sustainable Infrastructure at KTH

-The programme has no tracks and there is, in general, a large degree of freedom for the students to select courses within the programme, given that the specific course prerequisites are fulfilled.
+The programme has no tracks and there is, in general, a large degree of freedom for you to select courses within the programme, given that the specific course prerequisites are fulfilled.
 The courses offered within the programme are based on a combination of theoretical and practical approaches, both in the field as well as in laboratory, using tools as GIS, different computer models and tools for decision support.

 Seven different competence profiles are meant to be an advice on the choice of courses and course sequences for competitive specialisations.
 In each competence profile, there is an inherent progression.
 The different competence profiles are: